APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Methodology

-\textbf{(1) Planning: } The initial complex question $Q$ is transformed into an ordered sequence of sub-questions, denoted as $S=\{s_1,s_2,...,s_n\}$, which are the leaf nodes of the sub-task structure.
-This sequence constitutes a strategic plan, where the answer to a later sub-question $s_j$ may be conditionally dependent on the answer of a preceding sub-question $s_i$, where $i<j$.
-This dependency can be represented as $s_j=f(s_j^{\prime}|a_i)$, where $s_j^{\prime}$ is the template for the sub-question and $a_i$ is the answer to $s_i$ .

-\textbf{(2) Sequential Answering:} For each sub-question $s_i\in S$, the system retrieves a set of relevant documents $D_i=\{d_1,d_2,...,d_k\}\subset C$ to synthesize a sub-answer, $a_i$.
-The process maintains a dynamically updated set of all question-answer pairs, termed the accumulated knowledge base, $K_{acc}=\{(s_1,a_1),(s_2,a_2),...,(s_i,a_i)\}$, which provides context for subsequent steps.

-The framework operates through a systematic, multi-phase pipeline, beginning with planning and proceeding through iterative execution for each sub-question (as illustrated in Figure \ref{fig:picture002}).
-We show the pseudo-code of APEX-Searcher pipeline in Algorithm \ref{algorithm1}.
+\begin{itemize}[left=5pt, itemsep=1pt, topsep=1pt] \item \textbf{Planning} decomposes $Q$ into an ordered sequence of sub-questions $S=\{s_1,\dots,s_n\}$, where a later $s_j$ may depend on the answer $a_i$ of an earlier $s_i$ ($i<j$) via placeholders. \item \textbf{Sequential Answering} solves each $s_i$ by retrieving documents $D_i\subset C$ and synthesizing a sub-answer $a_i$, while maintaining an accumulated knowledge base $K_{\text{acc}}=\{(s_j,a_j)\}_{j\le i}$ that supplies context for later steps. \end{itemize} The pipeline is illustrated in Figure~\ref{fig:picture002}; pseudo-code is given in Algorithm~\ref{algorithm1}.

-\subsubsection{\textbf{Phase 1: Agentic Planning}}
+\subsubsection{Phase 1: Agentic Planning}

-Upon receiving the complex question $Q$, the Planning Agent is invoked.
-It analyzes the query's complexity, identifies implicit dependencies, and decomposes it into a chain of logically sequenced sub-questions, $S$.
-To manage dependencies, sub-questions can contain placeholders (e.g, \verb|#1|,\verb|#2|) that refer to the answers of preceding sub-questions.
-If the decomposition fails or is unnecessary for a simple query, the system defaults to treating $Q$ as a single-step task.
+Upon receiving $Q$, the Planning Agent identifies implicit dependencies and decomposes $Q$ into $S$.
+Sub-questions may carry placeholders (e.g., \verb|#1|, \verb|#2|) referencing earlier answers.
+If $Q$ is simple or decomposition fails, the system falls back to treating $Q$ as a single-step task.